thepower/power-docs/docs/Maintain/build-and-start-a-node/03-private-keys-generation.md

 -----END EC PRIVATE KEY-----
 ```

+Your private key will be stored in a private key file in the directory you've specified in the command.
+The private key will be used later to sign all transactions you will perform.

 ## Calculation of a public key out of a private key

-To calculate the public key of the private key file `priv.key`, run:
+To calculate the public key out of the private key file `priv.key`, run:

 ```bash
 openssl ec -in priv.key -pubout -conv_form compressed > pub.key